ZhengmaoHe/zhengmaohe.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an incoming M.Phil student at HKUST(gz) and also is a research assistant at [IIIS, Tsinghua University](https://iiis.tsinghua.edu.cn/en/), under the supervise of [Prof. Huazhe Xu](http://hxu.rocks/).
+I am an incoming M.Phil student at HKUST(GZ) and also is a research assistant at [IIIS, Tsinghua University](https://iiis.tsinghua.edu.cn/en/), under the supervise of [Prof. Huazhe Xu](http://hxu.rocks/).

 My research interests include **Robotics**, **Optimal Control**, and **Reinforcement Learning**.
-I am passionate about exploring the potential of robots and how they can be utilized to improve our lives.
+I'm absolutely fascinated by robots and everything related to them — honestly, robots are the coolest thing in the world!

 During my undergraduate studies, I focused on robotic competitions and developed [many interesting robots](/#projects).
-Now, I am shifting my passion towards research.
+Now, I am shifting my passion towards research, ready to unravel how robots can dramatically change our future for the better.
 Stay tuned for more updates!
 {style="text-align: justify;"}